-GLUSSARY ATM Asynchronous Transfer Mode.
-Packet switching protocol encodes data into small 53 bytes packets BC/DR Business Continuity / Disaster Recovery Business Continuity Plan: A clearly defined and docume plan for use at the time of a business continuity emerge event or disaster and/or crisis.
+ATM Asynchronous Transfer Mode.
+Packet switching protocol that encodes data into small 53 bytes packets BC/DR Business Continuity / Disaster Recovery ВСР Business Continuity Plan: A clearly defined and documented plan for use at the time of a business continuity emergency, event or disaster and/or crisis.
 BIA Business Impact Analysis BSC Base Station Controller BSS Base Station Subsystem BTS Base Transceiver Stations CCTV Closed Circuit Television Cell Broadcasting (CB) Cell Broadcasting (CB) is an existing function of most modern digital mobile phone systems, such as GSM (Global System for Mobile Communications), UMTS (Universal Mobile Telecommunications System) and CDMA (Code Division Multiple Access).
 It is not the same as the Short Message Service (SMS).
 It transmits text in a downlink only stream, so that all mobiles in that cell can receive the text at the same time.
 It causes short text messages in selectable languages to appear on the screen of the mobile phone, and then set off the alert tone.
 Since it does not use a traffic channel, it is not prone to blocking, and is therefore very useful for mass messaging, for example for warning the public on a mass scale.
-Change Management Process for ensuring that no changes are made to hardware, process software, facilities, or related processes without their impact on production (and hopefully the disaster image) being fully analyzed and evaluated CITC Communications and Information Technology Commission Common Alerting Protocol (CAP) The Common Alerting Protocol (CAP) is an open, non-proprietary standard data interchange format that can be used to collect all types of hazard warnings and reports locally, regionally and nationally, for input into a wide range of information-management and warning dissemination systems
+Change Management Process for ensuring that no changes are made to hardware, process software, facilities, or related processes without their impact on production (and hopefully the disaster image) being fully analyzed and evaluated CITC Communications and Information Technology Commission Common Alerting Protocol (CAP) The Common Alerting Protocol (CAP) is an open, non- proprietary standard data interchange format that can be used to collect all types of hazard warnings and reports locally, regionally and nationally, for input into a wide range of information-management and warning dissemination systems CITC Public Congultation Degu nent: DRP Regulatory Framework & Guidelines Page 18 of 7/

-Disaster An emergency situation, whether caused by accident, nature or human activity that might be, or could lead to, a business interruption, disruption, loss, incident or crisis that affects a significant number of people Management (DM) A coordinated (and documented) activity to improcedures to facilitate a business's continued operation a disaster (Disaster Prevention) or, if that operating interrupted, to facilitate a restoration of normal operating minimum loss (Disaster Recovery, DR) Disaster Preparedness Disaster Preparedness in the ICT industry means putting in place procedures to increase security and resilience of the telecommunications network and other infrastructure to prevent/mitigate potential disasters Disaster Recovery Disaster Recovery (DR) includes putting in place procedures to be undertaken to restore normalcy of operations in the aftermath of disasters.
+Disaster An emergency situation, whether caused by accident, nature or human activity that might be, or could lead to, a business interruption, disruption, loss, incident or crisis that affects a significant number of people Disaster Management (DM) A coordinated (and documented) activity to implement procedures to facilitate a business's continued operation during a disaster (Disaster Prevention) or, if that operation is interrupted, to facilitate a restoration of normal operation with minimum loss (Disaster Recovery, DR) Disaster Preparedness Disaster Preparedness in the ICT industry means putting in place procedures to increase security and resilience of the telecommunications network and other infrastructure to prevent/mitigate potential disasters Disaster Recovery Disaster Recovery (DR) includes putting in place procedures to be undertaken to restore normalcy of operations in the aftermath of disasters.
 This includes identifying the recovery strategies for all critical business functions and services, establishing recovery management organization and process, and creating recovery plans for various levels of business functions and services Disaster Recovery Plan (DRP) A clearly defined and documented plan of action for use at the time of a crisis.
 Typically a plan will cover all the key personnel, resources, services and actions required to implement and manage the DR process Diverse Routing The routing of information using network components that can automatically provide alternative routes to avoid congestion or network failure DRTET Disaster Recovery Test Execution Team ETSI European Telecommunications Standards Institute FCC Federal Communications Commission First Level Responders Those agencies that are normally immediately involved in rescue and recovery operations at the disaster site(s).
-The first level responders typically include civil defense, public security and healthcare providers.
-The final list of FLRs will be defined at a later stage in coordination with the Civil Defense Force Majeure Any incident that is beyond the reasonable control of the Licensee and which it could not have anticipated when the
+The first level responders typically include Police Forces, Fire services, Emergency Medical Services, or any other agencies established in a country to serve as primary disaster response teams Force Majeure Any incident that is beyond the reasonable control of the Licensee and which it could not have anticipated when the